Robotto/ISS_LAMP/README.md

 ISS_LAMP
 ========

-My take on the ISS lamp based on the arduino uno hardware, with an ethernet shield.
+My take on the ISS lamp based on the arduino uno hardware, with a POE enabled ethernet shield.

+The idea is to have a "stand-alone" unit which only needs the POE injected CAT5e cable to work.

 The 'client' is an arduino (uno) which uses an NTP lookup and a UDP connection to get data about the International Space Station, which is parsed (upon request) from heavens-above.com by the 'Server' side python script